GregYankovoy/docker-goaccess/README.md

 # docker-goaccess
-This is an Alpine linux container with which builds GoAccess and includes GeoIP.
-It reverse proxies the GoAccess HTML files and websockets through nginx, allowing the GoAccess content to be viewed without any other setup.
+This is an Alpine linux container which builds GoAccess including GeoIP.
+It reverse proxies the GoAccess HTML files and websockets through nginx, allowing GoAccess content to be viewed without any other setup.

 # Usage
 ## Example docker run
 ```
-docker run --name goaccess -p 7889:7889 -v /path/to/host/nginx/logs:/opt/log:ro -v /path/to/goaccess/storage:/config:rw -d gregyankovoy/goaccess
+docker run --name goaccess -p 7889:7889 -v /path/to/host/nginx/logs:/opt/log -v /path/to/goaccess/storage:/config -d gregyankovoy/goaccess
 ```

 ## Volume Mounts